 The researchers set out to investigate how flooding affects the economy in Annapolis by looking at parking meter receipts.

 The study revealed that over 3,000 visitors are not returning to Anapolis due to flooding.
 With just three more inches of sea-level rise, that number will double.
+The sea level will not rise uniformly everywhere on Earth, and it will even drop slightly in some locations, such as the Arctic.
+Local factors include tectonic effects and subsidence of the land, tides, currents and storms.
+Sea level rises can affect human populations considerably in coastal and island regions.

 Video Credit: Stanford University